Tefal's smallest, high pressure, fast heat up Steam Generator!

 The Effectis range allows those with smaller homes or limited storage space the chance to experience the unbeatable speed and efficiency of steam generator technology.

 The Effectis range uses a smaller boiler to reduce its footprint rather than removing it altogether.
 This means the Effectis steam generators can still offer 5 bar, high-pressure steam output.
 This pressure allows the steam to penetrate into the heart of the material fibres which will help remove even the most difficult creases with ease.

-The steam generator’s compact design makes it easy to store and its light weight makes it easy to carry.
-Although affordable, the GV6760 certainly hasn’t been compromised when it comes to specifications.
-The Effectis features: a powerful 5 bar pressure boiler, which heats up in just two minutes so it’s ready to go when you’re ready to iron; a smart cord, with a patented Easycord system to fight wear and tear; a smart cord storage system; an in-use refill system, which allows for nonstop ironing; an eco mode; a convenient lock-up system (for easy and safe transportation and storage); and finally a 100 g/min continuous steam and 220 g/min turbo steam shot to remove creases in a flash.
+The steam generator compact design makes it easy to store and its light weight makes it easy to carry.
+Although affordable, the GV6720 certainly hasn been compromised when it comes to specifications.
+The new Effectis features: a powerful 5 bar pressure boiler, which heats up in just two minutes so it's ready to go when you're ready to iron; a smart cord, with a patented Easycord system to fight wear and tear; a smart cord storage system; an in-use refill system, which allows for nonstop ironing; an eco mode; and finally a 100 g/min continuous steam to remove creases in a flash.

 Choose a board that is height-adjustable to adjust it to your body.
 It should be steady and robust so that you can place the ironing appliance on it.
 The board should be perforated to allow the steam to pass through the fibres of the fabric to soften it and make ironing easier.
 The ironing board cover should also be suitable to allow the flow of steam through.